pypa/cibuildwheel/docs/cpp_standards.md

 ## manylinux1 and C++14
-The old `manylinux1` image (based on CentOS 5) contains a version of GCC and libstdc++ that only supports C++11 and earlier standards.
+The past end-of-life `manylinux1` image (based on CentOS 5) contains a version of GCC and libstdc++ that only supports C++11 and earlier standards.
 There are however ways to compile wheels with the C++14 standard (and later): https://github.com/pypa/manylinux/issues/118

 `manylinux2010` and `manylinux2014` are newer and support all C++ standards (up to C++17).